 Several independent organizations oversee the accreditation of FSL schools, programs and courses across Canada.
 They include Languages Canada, Canadian Language Council/Le Conseil des Langues du Canada (CLC) and the Canadian Association of Private Language Schools (CAPLS).
 For more details, see our section on Accreditation of FSL Programs in Ontario.

+What recognition do FSL programs in Ontario have world-wide?
 Accredited FSL programs in every Canadian province, including Ontario, are recognized for their excellence world-wide.

+What advantages do Ontario FSL programs offer international students?
 French is one of Canada's two official languages and is therefore spoken all across the country.
 Ontario offers a safe, welcoming and beautiful environment with programs in a variety of regions.

+Will there be someone to take care of me if I have health problems?
 Ontario has a publicly funded health-care system, which is administered on the provincial level.
 You may also wish to purchase extended health-care insurance from a secondary provider.

+How are homestay families chosen?
 Homestay programs screen families that apply to make sure they are well-prepared physically and personally to host an international student.
 Homestay programs may be independent, or they may be run in affiliation with a school.

+If I live at the school, what are the residences or dormitories like?
 Student residences or dormitories in Ontario vary from school to school.
 You are likely to have a roommate or possibly several suitemates, and you may share a bathroom with either your suitemates or with your floor.
 There is usually a common-room with television and other facilities.
 School dormitories are always be kept clean and safe for students, and high school dorms have adult supervision.